alltheflow/CopyPasta/README.md

 ## App

 Lists your pasteboard items.
-Select any and it jumps back to the top of the stack and you'll be able to paste it everywhere in OS X.
+Select any, it will jump back to the top of the stack and you'll be able to paste it anywhere in OS X.

 ![CopyPasta in action](https://cloud.githubusercontent.com/assets/1460573/11615326/bad4be3a-9c5d-11e5-98ce-dac5c9fea45b.png)